 Edinburgh’s Winter Festivals unite Edinburgh’s Christmas and Edinburgh’s Hogmanay in a marvelous culmination of shimmering lights, cheerful sounds, and festive flavors.

-Taking place from November – January, Edinburgh’s Christmas offers a plethora of things to see and do.
-Enjoy sweeping views of the Scottish capital from the top of the ferris wheel, ride around on the carousel or dare a spin on the 60-meter-high Star Flyer.
+Taking place from November – to January, Edinburgh’s Christmas offers a plethora of things to see and do.
+Enjoy sweeping views of the Scottish capital from the top of the Ferris wheel, ride around on the carousel or dare a spin on the 60-meter-high Star Flyer.

 The wee ones will be awe-struck by Santa Land!
 This is a festive fairground with fun rides and a children’s market brimming with toys.
 Check out Santa’s Grotto to meet the man himself!